Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Experiments

-\paragraph{Hyperparameters.} We set the sequence length of DWM to be $T=8$ (discussed in Sec.~\ref{sec:expr_main}).
+\paragraph{Benchmark and Hyperparameters.} We conduct experiments on 9 datasets of locomotion tasks from the D4RL~\cite{fu2020d4rl} benchmark, and report the obtained normalized return (0-1 with 1 as expert performance).
+Throughout the paper, we train each algorithm for 5 instances with different random seeds, and evaluate them for 10 episodes.
+All reported values are means and standard deviations aggregated over 5 random seeds.
+We set the sequence length of DWM to be $T=8$ (discussed in Section~\ref{sec:expr_dwm_vs_onestep}).
 The number of diffusion steps is $K=5$ for training.
-For DWM inference, an accelerated inference technique is applied with a reduced number of diffusion steps $N=3$, as detailed in Secition~\ref{sec:expr_ablation}.
-The training and sampling details of DWM refer to Appendix~\ref{subsec:app_diffusion_model}, and the training details of each offline algorithm refer to Appendix~\ref{subsec:app_mf_mb_details}. \looseness=-1
+For DWM inference, an accelerated inference technique is applied with a reduced number of diffusion steps $N=3$, as detailed in Section~\ref{sec:expr_ablation}.
+The training and sampling details of DWM refer to Appendix~\ref{subsec:app_diffusion_model}, and the training details of each offline algorithm refer to Appendix~\ref{subsec:app_mf_mb_details}.
+We further conduct extensive experiments on sparse-reward tasks, and results are detailed in Appendix Sec.~\ref{sec:add_sparse_reward}.